paper background

 Wildly Hormonal

 Women have used plants to support their hormones for far longer than we’ve had HRT.
 Come and spend the day discovering how to support your body during its cycles and through peri/ menopausal years with herbs and food.
 We’ll make teas and tinctures that cool sweats, support sleep, calm our nervous systems and will feast on on a hormonal balancing lunch.
-(There won’t be a turkey in sight!)

 Wildly Beautiful

-The ultimate galentine?
 Spend the day giving your self some well deserved wild love.
 Wild plants make gentle, effective and toxin free skin & hair care – join us to make hair tonics, cleansing oils, toners and anti aging moisturisers, along with discovering the wild plants to incorporate into our diets to make us glow from the inside with natural beauty.